dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ### "interaction" Object

-The interaction object contains one or more interaction mode objects per {{InteractionModes}} representing the interactions the Client is willing to provide the User.
+The interaction object contains one or more interaction mode objects per {{InteractionModes}} representing the interactions the GC is willing to provide the User.
 In addition to the interaction mode objects, the interaction object may contain the "global" object;

 + **global** - an optional object containing parameters that are applicable for all interaction modes.
 Only one attribute is defined in this document: